MadBomber/aia/man/aia.1.md

 ## DESCRIPTION

 The aia command-line tool is an interface for interacting with AI models, facilitating the management of pre-compositional prompts and executing generative AI commands.
 It supports various options to customize interactions, load configuration files, and integrate shell and ERB for dynamic content.
+Recent updates include enhanced features such as directive processing, history management, shell command execution, and chat processing services.

 ## ARGUMENTS